Can Dogs Eat Mushrooms? Pet Parent’s Guide to ‘Shrooms

 - Liver failure

-Veterinarians strongly urge pet parents who have witnessed their pooch eat wild mushrooms to bring in the dog and any evidence – even practiced mushroom hunters can make mistakes.
-That being said, there are a few wild mushrooms in particular that cause most problems.
+Veterinarians strongly urge pet parents who have witnessed their dog eating wild mushrooms to bring the dog to the hospital for examination and treatment.
+There are a few wild mushrooms in particular that are of greater concern because they cause severe toxicity.

 These types of mushrooms are often used by humans for recreational use due to their hallucinogenic properties.
-The Psilocybe, Panaeolus, Conocybe and Gymnopilus species are found in the northwestern and southeastern United States primarily growing in fields.
+The Psilocybe, Panaeolus, Conocybe and Gymnopilus species are found in many regions throughout the United States.

 - Tremors and seizures